DChrome/platform-starter-kit/docs/tasks/007-local-platform-dev-loop.md

 Without this task:

-* ArgoCD behavior appears inconsistent (sync vs refresh),
-* local iteration feels slow,
+* local iteration feels slow
-* developers are tempted to encode branch logic in Git.
+* developers are tempted to encode branch logic in Git

 This task ensures the **correct GitOps path is also the fastest path**.